-Iris works with both Z-Wave and Wi-Fi devices (the hub also supports Zigbee), and while those are fairly universal protocols, not all wireless devices are made alike.
+Iris works with both wireless Z-Wave and Wi-Fi devices (the hub also supports Zigbee), and while those are fairly universal protocols, not all wireless devices are made alike.
 That’s why Iris has its own line of products (only sold at Lowe’s and Lowes.com), which cover most devices a basic security or control system buyer would need.
-There are door and window contact sensors, motion detectors, surveillance cameras (indoor and out), smoke and CO2 detectors, door locks, water leak detector, garage door openers (coming later this year), light switches… you get it.
+There are door and window contact sensors, motion detectors, surveillance cameras (indoor and out), smoke and CO2 detectors, door locks, water leak detector, a smart valve, garage door openers (coming later this year), light switches… you get it.

-I started with the Smart Kit ($299) which combines temperature control and basic security.
+I started with the Smart Kit ($299) which combines temperature control and basic home security.
 In the box is the Iris hub, a smart thermostat, two door/window contact sensors, one motion sensor, a Z-Wave extender and a smart outlet plug.
 If you start with this kit, you’ll probably want to pick up a few more contact sensors right away for $20 each.

 The first thing you set up is the hub.
 It gets connected directly to your network Wi-Fi router.
 It sends and receives Wi-Fi commands through your router and receives Z-Wave commands directly.
 The hub also has a speaker that plays announcements and alarms.
 Setting up the hub took just a few minutes, which involves calling in a pin number to Lowe’s to activate it.
 You’ll also need a credit card.
 While basic operation of the system requires no monthly fee, a Premium service costs $10 a month (free for your first month).